w3c/wai-statements/complete-example.md

 The [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/WAI/standards-guidelines/wcag/) defines requirements for designers and developers to improve accessibility for people with disabilities.
 It defines three levels of conformance: Level A, Level AA, and Level AAA.

 <span class="basic-information website-name">Citylights WebStore</span> is <span class="basic-information conformance-status" data-printfilter="lowercase">partially conformant</span> with <span class="basic-information conformance-standard">WCAG 2.1 level AA</span>. <span><span class="basic-information conformance-status">Partially conformant</span> means that <span class="basic-information conformance-meaning">some parts of the content do not fully conform to the accessibility standard</span>.</span>

 #### Additional accessibility considerations

 <span class="basic-information conformance-additions">Although our goal is WCAG 2.1 Level AA conformance, we have also applied some Level AAA Success Criteria: Images of text are only used for decorative purposes.
 Re-authentication after a session expires does not cause loss of data.
-Some videos have sign language interpretation.
+Some videos have sign language interpretation.</span>

 ### Feedback

 We welcome your feedback on the accessibility of <span class="basic-information website-name">Citylights WebStore</span>.
 Please let us know if you encounter accessibility barriers on <span class="basic-information website-name">Citylights WebStore</span>: